sodadata/docs/soda-sql/custom-metric-templates.md

 # Custom metric templates

-Out of the box, Soda make several [built-in metrics]({% link soda/metrics.md %}), such as `row_count`, available for you to use to write [tests]({% link soda/glossary.md %}#test).
-If the built-in metrics that Soda offers do not quite give you the information you need from a scan, you can use custom metrics.
+Out of the box, Soda makes several [built-in metrics]({% link soda/metrics.md %}), such as `row_count`, available for you to use to write [tests]({% link soda/glossary.md %}#test).
+If the built-in metrics that Soda offers do not quite cover some of your more specific or complex needs (such as cross-dataset comparisons), you can use [custom metrics]({% link soda-sql/sql_metrics.md%}#custom-metrics).

-**Custom metrics**, also known as SQL metrics, enable you to define your own metric that you can use in a test in Soda SQL or Soda Cloud; refer to [this example below](#validate-that-row-counts-are-equal).
-You can also use custom metrics to simply define SQL queries that Soda executes during a scan, which is what most of these templates do.
+**Custom metrics**, also known as SQL metrics, enable you to define your own metrics that you can use in a test in Soda SQL or Soda Cloud; refer to [this example below](#validate-that-row-counts-are-equal).
+You can also use custom metrics to simply define SQL queries that Soda executes during a scan as tests, which is what most of these templates do.

 * Read more about using [custom metrics in Soda SQL]({% link soda-sql/sql_metrics.md %}#custom-metrics).
 * Read more about using [custom metrics in Soda Cloud]({% link soda-cloud/monitors.md %}#metric-types).

-The templates below offer examples of how you can define custom metrics in your [scan YAML]({% link soda-sql/scan-yaml.md %}) file to extract more complex, customized measurements from your data.
+The templates below offer examples of how you can define custom metrics in your [scan YAML]({% link soda-sql/scan-yaml.md %}) file to extract more complex, customized and business-specific measurements from your data.
 Replace the values in the double curly braces {%raw %} {{ }} {% endraw %} with your own relevant values.

 [Find and display duplicate values](#find-and-display-duplicate-values)<br />
 [Confirm the referential integrity of IDs between datasets](#confirm-the-referential-integrity-of-ids-between-datasets)<br />